 Also known as Thermoregulatory Sleep Dysregulation Disorder

-The research papers that follow have all been cited in CMHRC’s review of current literature on bipolar disorder and TSDD/FOH.
+A companion to CMHRC’s Bipolar-FOH book, this packet includes published research papers on this unique disorder.
 Each paper can be found online and accessed for free by the general public.
 The copyrights belong wholly to the authors and the publications in which they were originally published.
 CMHRC makes no claim of ownership or authorship.

-Free access to these papers can also be found through the National Library of Medicine website, PubMed (which is made available through National Institutes of Health), Hapres academic publishing, and/or other publicly accessible websites.
+Free access can also be found through the National Library of Medicine website, PubMed, Hapres academic publishing, and/or other publicly accessible websites.

 Since 2005 Dr. Papolos and his team of researchers, sponsored by JBRF, have published a dozen articles on childhood onset Bipolar Disorder, Fear of Harm, and its groundbreaking biological marker – temperature dysregulation.
 This includes the publication in 2025 of the paper Treatment of Early-Onset Specified and Unspecified Bipolar Disorders: A Systematic Review and Strategies for Identifying and Managing a Thermally Dysregulated Subtype in Children , published in Acta Psychiatrica Scandinavica.
 These papers explain the symptoms and treatments that have been uncovered.

-CMHRC’s founder and executive director, Elizabeth Errico, worked closely with JBRF researchers for more than three years as they honed the proposed diagnostic criteria and investigated both medicinal and non-medication based treatments for this unique disorder.
-CMHRC’s education, outreach, advocacy, and support programs on Fear of Harm incorporate these cutting edge published journal articles.
+CMHRC’s founder and executive director Elizabeth Errico worked closely with JBRF researchers for more than three years as they honed the proposed diagnostic criteria and investigated both medicinal and non-medication based treatments for this unique disorder.
+CMHRC’s education, outreach, advocacy, and support programs on TSDD/FOH incorporate these cutting edge published journal articles.
 Our expert staff are able to provide parents with information about this disorder, as well as symptom management strategies, in clear, easy to understand, layman’s language.

 Proposed Diagnostic Criteria for Fear of Harm